theshi-1128/llm-defense/README.md

 ## Overview

 This repository shares the code of our work on defending LLMs against jailbreak attacks.
+We achieve a comprehensive defense pipeline against jailbreak attacks to LLMs without affecting their helpfulness.

 ## Argument Specification